 There are many benefits to be said about chatbots, but perhaps the biggest incentive is the ability to save time without sacrificing quality or brand voice.
 There’s only so much time on any given day, so anything we can do to speed up operations is welcome.
 Yet, we don’t want to sacrifice the personal connection with our customers.

 Historically, chatbots have been seen as impersonal or, quite simply, robotic.
 However, chat marketing utilizes chatbots from a personalization standpoint with the understanding that each user has different needs, preferences and qualities.
 Software these days can tap into Facebook Messenger’s API and generate everything from a user’s first name to their location, adding a personal touch to an automated conversation.

 When a user has opted into a chat, the chatbot can automatically ask questions ranging from “What is your budget?” to “When is your event?” and provide custom responses based on the information provided.
-That information can then be stored in a CRM, like HoneyBook, for future communications so it never feels like they have to start from scratch.
+That information can then be stored in a client management software for small businesses like HoneyBook for future communications so it never feels like they have to start from scratch.

 Pro Tip: Automated chat marketing also minimizes human error.